Does car insurance cover repairs for your vehicle?

 Auto body shops in the insurance company’s network often guarantee the work, so consider how important that is to you.
 However, where you have your car repaired is always up to you.

-Yes, full coverage insurance may cover car repairs if the issue is caused by a collision or other covered events, such as fire or theft.
-However, a full coverage policy does not cover normal wear and tear or mechanical breakdowns.
+Yes, full coverage insurance covers car repairs caused by a collision or a covered non-collision event such as fire, theft or vandalism.
+It does not cover normal wear and tear or mechanical breakdowns.

 Yes, you can file an insurance claim for car scratches if they are caused by a covered peril, such as vandalism or car accidents.
 However, if the scratch is small and is the only issue with the car, it may not be worth filing a claim.